Trav55555/MTG-Arena-Code-Extractor-Redeemer/README.md

 ## Usage

-Replace <path_to_tesseract_executable> in the script with the correct path to the Tesseract executable on your system.
+Replace <path_to_tesseract_executable> (C:\Program Files\Tesseract-OCR\tesseract.exe for windows) in the script with the correct path to the Tesseract executable on your system.
 Replace <path_to_your_image_directory> with the path to the directory containing your image files.

 To run the script, use the following command: